 SEO (Search Engine Optimisation)

 Everyone will tell you the importance of SEO to help customers find you on the internet… well, they’re not wrong!
-Without getting into too much detail, make sure the appropriate amount of SEO work is completed before building the website (get a professional to do this!) e.g. keywords, title tags, description tags etc. There is no point in having a beautifully designed website if no one can find it!
+Without getting into too much detail, make sure the appropriate amount of SEO work is completed before building the website (get a professional to do this!) e.g. keywords, title tags, description tags etc. If no one can’t find your beautifully designed website, there’s no purpose in it!

 - 71% of B2B researchers start their research with a generic search.
 (Google, 2015) (Source: https://www.hubspot.com/marketing-statistics)